COMMERCIAL & ACMPR PRICING

-Our Growing experts and commercial team have helped Thousands of indoor, outdoor and commercial growers, from supplies to any and all questions our teams have you covered.Contact Us
+Our grow experts and commercial team have helped thousands of indoor and outdoor, commercial & ACMPR growers, from supplies to any and all questions — our teams have you covered.Contact Us

 The simplest way to explain hydroponics is that it’s a method of growing plants without soil.
 A variety of other materials may be substituted for soil to promote root support, and plants are nourished with nutrient-rich water to optimize growth.